After online warnings, armed civilians bring threat of violence to protests in Kenosha and elsewhere

 Next to him, a man with a gun wore a “boogaloo” patch and gave his Instagram handle, “johnnytheredneck,” which describes him by saying: “Now all I post about is hating all government.”

 About 9 p.m.
-Tuesday, a reporter for The Washington Post witnessed these men marching into the protest area near Civic Square in formation.
+Tuesday, a reporter for The Washington Post witnessed these men marching into the protest area near Civic Center Park in formation.
 “We’re not trying to harm anybody,” Luke said Tuesday night.
 “If the cops are not going to stop them throwing pipe bombs on innocent civilians, somebody has to.”

 In an Instagram post on Wednesday, Luke denied that the shooter was part of his group and “didn’t appear to be with any other group.”